-First, put every article of clothing, all purses and pairs of shoes on the floor.
+First, put every article of clothing, all purses, and pairs of shoes on the floor.
 Start with seasonal clothing and decide what you can live without.
-If you feel yourself contemplating on items, chances are that you can live without them.
+If you feel yourself contemplating items, chances are, you can live without them.
 Separate items into a “keep” and “discard/donate” pile.
-Replicate this process with in-season clothing and your closet will be nice and tidy!
+Replicate this process with in-season clothing.

-After this, you’ll end up with half or a third of your initial closet which leads us into clothing storage.
-It’s obvious but the two ways to store clothing is through folding and on a hanger.
-Konmari suggests folding in an upright fashion, instead of flat like at a retail store – shown in the video above.
-Organize your closet starting with heavy items on the left and lighter items on the right.
-Coats should be to the very far left followed by dresses, jackets, pants, skirts and blouses.
+After this, you should end up with half or a third of your initial closet, which leads us into clothing storage.
+Konmari suggests folding in an upright fashion, shown in the video above, instead of stacking flat like a retail store.
+Organize your closet with heavy items on the left and lighter items on the right.
+Coats should be to the very left followed by dresses, jackets, pants, skirts, then blouses.

-Like clothing, move all books from shelves and place them on the floor.
-This is essential because books are one of the hardest things people don’t want to let go of.
-You won’t know if the book is something you can live without unless you take it off the shelf and see if it grabs you.
+Like clothing, remove all your books and place them on the floor.
+This is essential because books are one of the hardest things to let go of.
+You won’t know if a book is something you can live without until you take it off the shelf and see if it grabs you.

 For unread books, the general rule of thumb is that “sometimes” means “never.”
-So if there are books deep in hibernation on your shelves that you might read, donate it.
+So if there are books you’ve been meaning to read for years and haven’t gotten to it, go ahead and it.

-Discard everything unless it fits in one of these categories: currently in use, needed for a limited time or needed permanently.
-Start by sorting papers into two piles: save and need to deal with.
-Papers that need attention could be letters or forms requiring a reply.
-After purging your house of papers, invest in an organizer and keep all papers in one spot from now on.
+Discard everything unless it fits in one of these categories: currently in use, need for a limited time, or need permanently.
+Start by sorting paper into two piles: save and need to deal with.
+Paper that needs attention could be letters or forms requiring a reply.
+After purging your house of unnecessary paper, invest in an organizer and keep all the paper in one spot.

 Komono (miscellaneous items)

 Komono translates to “small articles, miscellaneous items, and gadgets.”
 Think of this category as your junk drawer.
-There is an accumulation of random items placed in random spots without much thought.
+Random items are often placed in random spots without much thought.